TheMagnificent11/lewee/src/Lewee.Domain/README.md

 The `DomainEventsCollection` has a `Raise` method that allows you to raise a [DomainEvent](./DomainEvent.cs).

-The `Lewee.Infrastructure.Data` package contains a [DomainEventDispatcherService](../Lewee.Infrastructure.Data/DomainEventDispatcherService.cs) that dispatches the domain events stored in the database every 2500 ms; it's an [outbox pattern](https://learn.microsoft.com/en-us/azure/architecture/best-practices/transactional-outbox-cosmos).
+The [Lewee.Infrastructure.Data](../Lewee.Infrastructure.Data/README.md) package contains a [DomainEventDispatcherService](../Lewee.Infrastructure.Data/DomainEventDispatcherService.cs) that dispatches the domain events stored in the database every 2500 ms; it's an [outbox pattern](https://learn.microsoft.com/en-us/azure/architecture/best-practices/transactional-outbox-cosmos).

+## DomainException

+The [DomainException](./DomainException.cs`) class can be used to raise errors when domain rules are violated.

+The [Lewee.Application](../Lewee.Application/README.md) package contains has a [DomainExceptionBehavior](../Lewee.Application/Mediation/Behaviors/DomainExceptionBehavior.cs) that catches these exceptions, logs them as an informational log entry and returns a failure result.